 Can you tell us about yourself?

 Born and grew up in Brisbane.
 My Greek father and Anglo-Australian mother ran corner shops where, incredibly, people bought all their weekly groceries and fruit and vegetables.
 (Supermarkets didn’t exist.)
 Every week my brother and I went to the Saturday matinee double at the movies, then returned for the night double with my parents – four films a week, 200 a year, roughly 2000 over my childhood.
 I didn’t read novels until I was about fourteen, then I started with Grahame Green’s The End of the Affair.
 The librarian was a bit stunned.
 That’s when I decided to be a writer.
 Leaving high school I miraculously scored a journalism cadetship with the ABC and, one way or another, I’ve made a living since as a storyteller, either in fact or fiction.
-I still wish I’d been an architect.
+I love it, though part of me still wishes I’d been an architect.